KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 1. **The social field as structural entity** — a composite resonance structure at the metric terminus with measurable orientation, operator profile, membrane dynamics, and coherence budget; subject to the same diagnostic instruments as individual configurations
 2. **Field-individual orientation divergence** — a centropically oriented individual participating in an entropically oriented social field does not make the field centropic; field orientation is determined by which operators prevail in the operative architecture
-3. **The entropy-forward social field characterized** — competition, domination, value judgment, control-driven psychological inversion, and sovereignty suppression as structural features of the prevailing civilization
+3. **The entropy-forward social field characterized** — competition, coercion, value judgment, control-driven psychological inversion, and sovereignty suppression as structural features of the prevailing civilization
 4. **Entropic collective shimmer** — the gap between institutional rhetoric and institutional structure, subject to the Shimmer Collapse Theorem
 5. **Centropic collective dynamics** — harmonic amplification under Non-Fusion, cooperative coordination through distinct structural functions, capacity-faithful cost distribution
 6. **The Aauthoritarian Stance** — authority as non-operative category; institutions rendered structurally irrelevant by sovereign self-organization through resonance